 The Twins’ Nursery:

 Robison told the L.A.
 Times that Dave leaves all of the decorating decisions up to his wife, so they created the couple’s bedroom as a “pattern-filled feminine space.”

 I couldn’t stop staring at the blue and white bedding.
 Love it.

 The quilt and shams are from John Robshaw Textiles:

 And you can buy the trellis duvet here:

 The master bath ain’t too shabby, either:

-Mitch’s bachelor pad couldn’t be more different from Dave’s place with its vibrant and saturated colors–I loved the red Smeg fridge in his kitchen:
+Mitch’s bachelor pad couldn’t be more different from Dave’s place with its vibrant and saturated colors, including a red Smeg fridge.

 Production Designer Barry Robison describes it as “a place he found in college and he’s never moved.”
 It’s the perfect apartment for a guy who hasn’t grown up and has no intention to.